 The survey also asked people why they thought they didn’t have enough retirement savings, with the top three responses being:

-- “I don’t make enough move to save.”
+- “I don’t make enough money to save.”

 - “Struggling to pay bills (rent, mortgage, car payments).”